-Board the 7-hour bullet train to Guilin, one of China's most beautiful spots.
+Fly 2 hours to Guilin, one of China's most beautiful spots.
 This afternoon, you will take a stroll around two of Guilin's most beautiful lakes, Ronghu and Shanhu, before heading to Zhengyang Pedestrian Street where there are many dining options for your perusal.
 There is an optional visit to the Sun and Moon Pagodas today.